1 Router Mat

 Perhaps the most popular use for guide bushings is when using a dovetail jig, like the one shown in the photo above.
 The jig is simply a shaped template that defines the location of the pins and tails.
 The bushing follows the contours to cut perfectly matched parts, guaranteeing uniform dovetail joints.

 Sometimes a project calls for a groove or dado parallel to the edge of the workpiece.
 In that case, an edge guide makes routing the groove a breeze.
 The guide is usually a simple fence that attaches to the base of the router.
 The fence follows the edge of the workpiece and ensures the groove remains parallel to the edge.

 While many routers come with an edge guide included, there are also a few after-market options.
 The photo shows an attachment made by Rockler .
 The Rockler edge guide fits virtually any router base simply by removing the baseplate and replacing it with the clear acrylic plate of the guide.
 Then, all you need to do is set the fence for the location of the groove or dado by loosening the knobs ands swiveling the router into position.
 Now you’re ready to go.

 4 Collet Extension

 Occasionally, you need to extend the depth of cut of one of your bits.
-A good example is when routing a bowl, as shown in the photo at left.
+A good example is when routing a bowl, as shown here.
 The required depth of the cut can’t be achieved by the bowl-cutting bit alone.
 In this case, I turn to a collet extension so the bit can cut deep into the blank.

 A word of caution, however, before you get started.
 When you use an extension, you increase the stress on your router’s shaft when moving into a cut.
 If you push too hard, you can damage the bearings.
 But if you take it easy (let the bit do the work) you shouldn’t have any problems.